keel-hq/keel/readme.md

 # Keel - automated Kubernetes deployments for the rest of us

-Lightweight (uses ~10MB RAM when running) [Kubernetes](https://kubernetes.io/) controller for automating deployment updates when new image is available.
+Lightweight (uses ~10MB RAM when running) [Kubernetes](https://kubernetes.io/) service for automating deployment updates when new images are available.
 Keel uses [semantic versioning](http://semver.org/) to determine whether deployment needs an update or not.
-Currently keel has several types of triggers:
+Currently Keel has several types of triggers:

 * Google's pubsub integration with [Google Container Registry](https://cloud.google.com/container-registry/)
 * [DockerHub Webhooks](https://docs.docker.com/docker-hub/webhooks/)